AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 ### Contact and custom entity Ingress

-New and updated (and deleted, if enabled) records are sent from the Dynamics 365 contact table to the Campaign profile table.
+New, updated, and deleted records (Note: deleted must be enabled) are sent from the Dynamics 365 contact table to the Campaign profile table.

 Table mappings can be configured to map Dynamics 365 table attributes to Campaign table attributes.
 The table mappings can be modified to add/remove attributes, as needed.